Squads-Grid/neobank-example-app/docs/usdc-transfers.md

 The USDC transfer process is implemented in two main screens:

-1. [`app/(send)/amount.tsx`](app/(send)/amount.tsx) - Amount entry and recipient details
+1. [`app/(send)/amount.tsx`](../app/(send)/amount.tsx) - Amount entry and recipient details
-2. [`app/(send)/confirm.tsx`](app/(send)/confirm.tsx) - Payment authorization and execution
+2. [`app/(send)/confirm.tsx`](../app/(send)/confirm.tsx) - Payment authorization and execution

-### Step 1: Enter Amount

-In the amount screen, users provide:
-- Transfer amount in USD

-The amount is converted to USDC base units (multiplied by 10^6) before submitting it, meaning 1 USDC will be converted into 1_000_000.

-### Step 2: Enter Receipient Details
-- Recipient's Solana address
-- Optional: Name for future reference

-### Step 3: Confirm Payment

-The confirmation screen displays:
-- Transfer amount
-- Recipient address
-- Recipient name

-### Step 4: Submit Payment Intent
+### Step 1: Payment Intent Preparation

+When the user hits the confirm button, the app will request the payment intent, authorize it and submit it.
+This step:

+1. Calls the
+2. Authorizes the payment
+3. Submits the payment intent for processing using the `v0/grid/smart-accounts/<SMART_ACCOUNT_ADDRESS>/payment-intents?use-mpc-provider=true`

-When confirmed, the system:
+When the user confirms, the app:

-1. Prepares the payment intent with:
+1. Prepares the payment intent using the `v0/grid/smart-accounts/<SMART_ACCOUNT_ADDRESS>/payment-intents?use-mpc-provider=true`:
    ```typescript
    {
      amount: string;          // Amount in USDC base units